No, not that The End

 - The Sopranos.

-- Subverted by Pink Floyd's The Wall: the last track ends with someone quietly (almost inaudibly) saying "Is this where...", while the similar first track starts with the same voice saying "...we came in?".
+- Subverted by Pink Floyd's The Wall: the last track ends with someone quietly (almost inaudibly) saying "Isn't this where...", while the similar first track starts with the same voice saying "...we came in?"

 - The Warhammer40000 universe is self-contained (possibly a historical account) within the 41st millennium... and only the 41st millennium.
 This is particularly painful to the Tyranids, who are not only one of only two races that lack faster-than-light travel, but they first appear in force around the year 40,950.
 Yep.
 While other armies have a few thousand years (Tau), ten thousand years (Marines, Chaos Marines), millions of years (Eldar, Necrons, the Orks' ancestor race), or a literally infinite span of time (Daemons) to play with, Tyranids get fifty years.